 Over the years, I’ve learned a lot about what it takes to get in shape.
 Although anyone can cover the basics (eat right and exercise), there are some things that I could only learn through trial and error.
 Let’s cover some of the most important points for how to get in shape in two weeks.

-1) Exercise Daily
+1. Exercise Daily

 Once you get into the habit of regular exercise, where do you go if you still aren’t reaching your goals?
-Most people will solve the problem by exercising for longer periods of time, turning forty minute workouts into two hour stretches.
+Most people will solve the problem by exercising for longer periods of time, turning forty-minute workouts into two hour stretches.
 Not only does this drain your time, but it doesn’t work particularly well.

-Many people get frustrated when they plateau in their weight loss or muscle gaining goals.
-Everyone has an equilibrium and genetic set point where there body wants to remain.
+Many people get frustrated when they plateau in their weight loss or muscle gaining goals as they’re learning how to get in shape.
+Everyone has an equilibrium and genetic set point where their body wants to remain.
 This doesn’t mean that you can’t achieve your fitness goals, but don’t be too hard on yourself if you are struggling to lose weight or put on muscle.

 Expect to hit a plateau in your own fitness results.
-When you expect a plateau you can manage around it so you can continue your progress at a more realistic rate.
-When expectations meet reality you can avoid dietary crashes.
+When you expect a plateau, you can manage around it so you can continue your progress at a more realistic rate.
+When expectations meet reality, you can avoid dietary crashes.

-4) Eat Healthy, Not Just Food That Looks Healthy
+4. Eat Healthy, Not Just Food That Looks Healthy

 Know what you eat.
-Don’t fuss over minutia like whether your getting enough Omega 3’s or tryptophan, but be aware of the big things.
+Don’t fuss over minutia like whether you’re getting enough Omega 3’s or tryptophan, but be aware of the big things.
 Look at the foods you eat regularly and figure out whether they are healthy or not.
 Don’t get fooled by the deceptively healthy snacks just pretending to be good for you.

-The basic nutritional advice seems to be:
+The basic nutritional advice includes:

-- Eat unprocessed
+- Eat unprocessed foods